-Dr Gemma Allen is a British historian, with a love of the Tudor and Stuart period.
+Dr Gemma Allen is an historian with a love of the Tudor and Stuart period.
 Her research concentrates especially on sixteenth and seventeenth-century women, with a particular focus on letter-writing and the history of women and politics.
 She has published widely on the Cooke sisters, five remarkable but little-known Tudor women, and has edited the letters of Lady Anne Bacon.

 Gemma studied for her undergraduate degree in History and English at St Catherine’s College, Oxford, graduating top of her year with a double first.
 After working as a researcher for historical TV documentaries, she returned to Oxford for postgraduate study, receiving her doctorate in 2010 from Jesus College.
 She held lectureships at Lincoln and Pembroke College, Oxford, before joining The Open University as a lecturer in 2012.